StarRocks/starrocks/docs/sql-reference/sql-functions/date-time-functions/time_slice.md

 ## Description

 Converts a given time into the beginning or end of a time interval based on the specified time granularity.

-This function is supported from v2.3.
+This function is supported from v2.3. v2.5 supports converting a given time into the end of a time interval.

 ## Syntax